Edit: Thanks to Don Barry for pointing out WebRTC security issues. (2018-04)

 SIP is a protocol allowing video chats, which can be used together with cryptographic protocols such as ZRTP (Z Real-time Transport Protocol).

 WebRTC is an increasingly used standard that defines a collection of communications protocols enabling real-time communication over peer-to-peer connections, typically through application loadable with an Internet browser.
+WebRTC security alone is not as trustworthy as ZRTP verfication against man in the middle attacks, though.

 Emails are nowadays still widely employed and unlikely to be replaced soon.
 It is worth recalling that messages are generally not encrypted.
 This is not an issue for public mailing lists.
 Additional tools are to be configured if private content has to be exchanged.